 A Google Chromebook with internet access will be provided to all DeSoto Intermediate students at a 1:1 ratio.
 The use of these devices, and their resources, will be in support of education and consistent with the learning objectives and mission of DeSoto Intermediate School.
 The Chromebooks are property of the ADM School District.
 Fifth grade students will keep their Chromebooks and chargers at school, unless they are checked out with the classroom teacher for the evening.
-Sixth grade students will start the year with keeping their devices and chargers at school at the beginning of the year.
-As the year progresses and expectations are taught, they will be allowed to bring the devices home and will be responsible for charging them overnight.
 Students must abide by the Terms and Conditions for Use listed below.
 Failure to do so will result in suspension of privileges, cancellations of privileges, and/or disciplinary action; however, if individual privileges are suspended, students will have a means of accessing any necessary technology for whole group instruction only